Hanno the Navigator: Gorillai

 The end of the periplus describes an island populated with hairy and savage people.
 Attempts to capture the men failed.
 Three of the women were taken, but were so ferocious that they were killed, their skins brought home to Carthage.
 The skins were kept in the Temple of Juno (Tanit or Astarte) on Hanno's return and, according to Pliny the Elder, survived until the Roman destruction of Carthage in 146 BC, some 350 years after Hanno's expedition.

 Hanno's interpreters of an African tribe (Lixites or Nasamonians) called the people Gorillai (in Greek, Γόριλλαι).
 In 1847, the gorilla, an ape species, was scientifically described and named after the Gorillai.
 The authors did not affirmatively identify Hanno's Gorillai as the gorilla.

 Ancient authors' accounts

 The text was known to the Roman Pliny the Elder (c.
 23–79) and the Greek Arrian of Nicomedia (c.
 86–160).

 Pliny the Elder

 Pliny may have recorded the time vaguely because he was ignorant of the actual date.
 His claim that Hanno completely circumnavigated Africa, reaching Arabia, is considered unrealistic by contemporary scholarship.

 Arrian

 Arrian mentions Hanno's voyage at the end of his Anabasis of Alexander VIII (Indica):

 Herodotus

 Greek historian Herodotus, writing around 430 BC, described Carthaginian trade on the Moroccan coast (Histories 4.196), though it is doubtful whether he was aware of Hanno's voyage itself.

 Legacy

-Modern

 The lunar crater Hanno is named after him.